2011–12 Hertha BSC season

 The 2011–12 season of Hertha BSC began on 31 July 2011 with a DFB-Pokal match against ZFC Meuselwitz, and ended on 15 May 2012 with the second leg of the Bundesliga relegation play-offs.
 For the first time since 2006–07, Hertha made it past the 2nd round of the DFB-Pokal, making it as far as the quarterfinals before losing to Borussia Mönchengladbach.
 In the Bundesliga, Hertha finished 16th, qualifying for the relegation play-off.

 Review and events

 Overview of season

 On 18 December, Hertha BSC fired head coach Markus Babbel after a disagreement with Michael Preetz.
 Preetz fired Babbel because there is no trust and so the club can "avert damage".
 Babbel he told Preetz that he would not sign a contract extension during the November international break while Preetz claim Babbel told him on 13 December.
 Babbel responded to Pretz's claim by stating that "when someone has another opinion, then maybe he wasn't listening properly".
 On 22 December, Michael Skibbe was named Babbel's replacement.
 On 12 February, Hertha BSC fired Skibbe after losing all 5 matches in charge.
+Otto Rehhagel was appointed as the clubs new manager on 18 February, on a deal until the end of the season.